 Continue reading “New Poverty and Social Justice Research from Bristol University Press”

 At the heart of the United Nations’ ambitious 2030 Agenda for Sustainable Development are 17 Sustainable Development Goals (SDGs).
 These represent a call for action from both developed and developing countries in a global partnership to end poverty and improve health and education for all.
 The SDGs strive to promote economic growth and development in a way that tackles climate change and preserves biodiversity in our oceans and forests.
 Increasingly, the academic and publishing communities are coming together to support and promote these ambitious goals.
 The COVID-19 pandemic has only increased the urgency of awareness and action.
 ScienceOpen is stepping up.

-Continue reading “Scholarly Societies and the Sustainable Development Goals on ScienceOpen”
+Continue reading “Join us!
+Community curation for the UN Sustainable Development Goals (SDGs)”